Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

-Secondly, we are not suggesting that the dissident justices would necessarily be in favor of the EWS-last VR processing policy, had the majority justices supported this policy due to the advantage it provides to individuals who do not benefit from earlier provisions.
-On the contrary, we believe the Dissenting opinion is more consistent with the EWS-first VR processing policy.
-The basis of our belief is based on the following three arguments in the Dissenting opinion.
-In paragraph 100 of his Dissenting opinion, Justice Bhat refuses the ``the double benefit argument'' due to a completely different reason than our technical objection: \begin{indquote} 100.
-The characterisation of including the poor (i.e., those who qualify for the economic eligibility) among those covered under Articles 15(4) and 16(4), in the new reservations under Articles 15(6) and 16(6), as bestowing ``double benefit'' is incorrect.
+Secondly, we are not suggesting that the dissenting justices would necessarily be in favor of the EWS-last VR processing policy if the majority justices had supported this policy due to the advantage it provides to individuals who do not benefit from earlier provisions.
+On the contrary, as argued in Section \ref{sec:EWS-first}, we believe the Dissenting Opinion is more aligned with the EWS-first VR processing policy.
+Our belief is based on the following three arguments in the Dissenting Opinion.
+In paragraph 100 of his Dissenting Opinion, Justice Bhat rejects ``the double benefit argument'' for a reason completely different from our technical objection: \begin{indquote} ``100.
+The characterisation of including the poor (i.e., those who qualify for the economic eligibility) among those covered under Articles 15(4) and 16(4), in the new reservations under Articles 15(6) and 16(6), as bestowing `double benefit' is incorrect.
 What is described as `benefits' for those covered under Articles 15(4) and 16(4) by the Union, cannot be understood to be a free pass, but as a reparative and compensatory mechanism meant to level the field - where they are unequal due to their social stigmatisation.
-This exclusion violates the non-discrimination and the non-exclusionary facet of the equality code, which thereby violates the basic structure of the Constitution. \end{indquote} Justice Bhat argues that, the earlier provisions do not disqualify members of socially and educationally disadvantaged classes from deprivation-based provisions, because the earlier provisions are reparative and compensatory.
-He further elaborates on this point in paragraph 168 of his Dissenting opinion. \begin{indquote} 168.
-The characterisation of reservations for economically weaker sections of the population (EWS) as compensatory and on par with the existing reservations under Articles 15(4) and 16(4), in my respectful opinion, is without basis. \end{indquote} This latter argument by Justice Bhat suggests that he sees the earlier reparative and compensatory reservations as a ``more important'' provision, which is consistent with EWS-first VR processing policy.
-Moreover, in paragraph 191 of his Dissenting opinion, he further argues in favor of our axiom \textit{respect for mobility from reparative categories to EWS\/} given in Definition \ref{def-VR-caste}: \begin{indquote} Thirdly, it denies the chance of mobility from the reserved quota (based on past discrimination) to a reservation benefit based only on economic deprivation. \end{indquote} Therefore the Dissenting opinion is more consistent with the expanded-scope EWS category under the EWS-first VR processing policy.
+This exclusion violates the non-discrimination and the non-exclusionary facet of the equality code, which thereby violates the basic structure of the Constitution.'' \end{indquote}

+Here, Justice Bhat argues that the earlier provisions do not disqualify members of socially and educationally disadvantaged classes from deprivation-based provisions because the earlier provisions are reparative and compensatory.
+He further elaborates on this point in paragraph 168 of his Dissenting Opinion.